 Remind yourself that choosing divorce in an unhappy marriage is often best for everyone involved, including the kids.
 Especially if the divorce wasn’t your idea, then you had no choice and shouldn’t beat yourself up.

-Keep Yourself Busy When You Are Missing the Kids
+Keep Yourself Busy When Missing the Kids

 Keeping yourself occupied will not only help you pass the time when you don’t have your kids, but it will help pull you out of a slump and begin the process of rebuilding your new life.
 You’ll have more alone time now so you might as well start to use it and enjoy it.